zapneel1/maia-chess/README.md

 ## Contact

-Please [open an issue](https://github.com/CSSLab/maia-chess/issues/new) or email [Reid McIlroy-Young](https://reidmcy.com/) to get in touch
+Please [open an issue](https://github.com/CSSLab/maia-chess/issues/new) or email [Reid McIlroy-Young](https://reidmcy.com/) to get in touch.